NieneB/InternshipReport/index.md

 * Time bar – temporal dimension.
 * Filters – selecting information, filter.
 Thematic dimension.

 For making the map, Web Map software was needed to create a map in the browser.
-Some possible Web Map Frameworks that could be used and are widely known are OpenLayers, MapFish and Leaflet.(Steiniger & Hunter, 2013) They will be elaborated on to specify why the application makes use of Leaflet.
+Some possible Web Map Frameworks that could be used and are widely known are OpenLayers, MapFish and Leaflet.(Steiniger & Hunter, 2013)

 OpenLayers is a library for WMS (tiled layers) and WFS (vector layers).
 It implements a JavaScript API for visualization of spatial data in the web browser.
 Without a server-side component.
 (Steiniger & Hunter, 2013) (http://openlayers.org/)